2020 Balyun airstrikes

-On 27 February 2020, during the Dawn of Idlib 2 Operation, a joint airstrike was executed by the Russian and Syrian Air Forces against a convoy of the Turkish Army stationed in Balyun, within the Idlib Governorate.
-Turkish President Recep Tayyip Erdoğan reported that the assault resulted in the loss of 34 Turkish soldiers, marking it as the most lethal attack on Turkish forces since their engagement in the Syrian Civil War commenced.
+On 27 February 2020, during the Dawn of Idlib 2 Operation, a joint airstrike was executed by the Syrian Air Force, and allegedly the Russian Air Force, against a convoy of the Turkish Army stationed in Balyun, within the Idlib Governorate.
+Turkish President Recep Tayyip Erdoğan reported that the assault resulted in the loss of 34 Turkish soldiers (the Turkish Ministry of National Defense announced 33 deaths).
+However, alternative sources suggested a significantly higher death toll, ranging from 50 to 70 dead, marking it as the most lethal attack on Turkish forces since their engagement in the Syrian Civil War commenced.
 The assault also inflicted injuries on an estimated 36 to 60 soldiers, with 16 of them reported to be in a critical state.
 This incident represented the most substantial loss of life experienced by the Turkish Army on foreign territory since the Turkish invasion of Cyprus in 1974.
 In response to this attack, the Turkish Armed Forces initiated Operation Spring Shield in the province of Idlib.

 The strikes

 At around 11 a.m. on 27 February 2020, a pair of Russian Sukhoi Su-34s accompanied by two Syrian Su-22M4 fighter bombers initiated a series intensive of bombing raids on Hayat Tahrir al-Sham forces in the southern countryside of Syria's Idlib province.
 As per Russian sources, following 1 p.m., Turkish troops launched over 15 attacks using MANPADS against the Russian and Syrian jets.
 There were reports of certain Russian aircraft allegedly sustaining damage while evading the barrage of fire.

 At around 5 p.m., a convoy consisting of a 400-man Turkish mechanized infantry battalion came under attack by an airstrike while traveling on the road between al-Bara and Balyun, about five kilometers north of Kafr Nabl.
 The convoy was first halted by a light airstrike carried out by a Su-22M4 aircraft.
 Subsequently, a second bombing forced 80 Turkish soldiers from the 65th Mechanised Infantry Brigade to seek shelter in nearby buildings.
 According to Al-Monitor, it is suspected that the Russian jets dropped KAB-1500L bombs, resulting in the collapse of two buildings and trapping several soldiers under the debris.